How Much Bigger Is Sun Than Earth

 Solar Dynamics Observatory (SDO)

 The SDO is a NASA mission that provides high-resolution images and data of the Sun's atmosphere.
-It helps scientists study the Sun's magnetic field, solar flares, and other dynamic processes.
+Plus, it helps scientists study the Sun's magnetic field, solar flares, and other dynamic processes.
 The SDO's observations have revolutionized our understanding of the Sun's inner workings.

 Parker Solar Probe